-Just off the Pacific Highway at Spring Hill Road lives Cattai Wetlands, open to the public from Friday to Monday and everyday of the school holidays.
-This wonderful and unique site is located 20 minut...
+Just off the Pacific Highway at Spring Hill Road, lives Cattai Wetlands.
+They are open to the public from Friday to Monday, and every day of the school holidays.
+This wonderful and unique site is loca...

 0.8km (return) - 0.34 hour (each way)

 This short loop walk in Wallingat National Park begins at Sugar Creek picnic area and wanders gently through striking cabbage palms and tall eucalypt for...

 If you fancy a relaxing day being soothed by the gentle sounds of the river, pack up the canoes and make tracks to Cockatoo picnic area in Wallingat National Park, on NSW Mid North Coast.
 A great way ...www.nationalparks.nsw.gov.au/wallingat-national-park/cockatoo-picnic-area/picnic-bbq

 Millions of years ago, volcanoes sculpted parts of the Australian mainland, leaving rocky plugs and dramatic escarpments as they faded and disappeared.
 Three of these volcanic intrusions can be seen i...www.nationalparks.nsw.gov.au/coorabakh-national-park